- Home

 Dunbartonshire Tartan Detail

-The colours of the Dunbartonshire tartan have been chosen to symbolise the leading role which the County has played in shaping the history of Scotland, and have been woven together to produce a unique and distinctive design.
-Blue represents the waters of Loch Lomond, and pale blue the Firth of Clyde, gateway to the Atlantic.
-Green represents the predominantly rural landscape of the north of the County, Black the pathways to the Western Highlands, and purple, the royal heritage of Dumbarton.
+The colours of the Dunbartonshire tartan have been chosen to symbolise the leading role which the County has played in shaping the history of Scotland.
+The colours have been woven together to produce a unique and distinctive design; blue represents the waters of Loch Lomond, pale blue the Firth of Clyde, gateway to the Atlantic, green represents the predominantly rural landscape of the north of the County, black the pathways to the Western Highlands, and purple, the royal heritage of Dumbarton.

 Dunbartonshire is a registered Tartan